 A well-planned and executed briefing establishes a solid foundation for the activity, while a thoughtful debriefing enables participants to internalize their experiences and extract valuable insights.

-By following the guidelines provided in this post, you can create a transformative learning environment that fosters growth, self-awareness, and meaningful development.
+Following the guidelines in this post, you can create a transformative learning environment that fosters growth, self-awareness, and meaningful development.